MariiaGulkova/Thesis-blog/Process/FirstSteps.md

 ### Test Day

-In Test Day I want to test narratives in Twine and maybe visuals
+In Test Day I want to test if my narrative in Twine works and if they are clear and maybe to test visual part

 ### Needs